Bobliuuu/ClashAndConquer/README.md

 - Player stats tracking (including level, win/loss ratio, gems spent, time played) stored on Greenfoot's UserInfo class.
 - Leaderboard of top players with the UserInfo class (available on the Greenfoot Gallery).
 - Queue used to rotate through cards in-game and for troops to target enemy players.
+- Enemy AI with increased difficulty for each level.
 - 3 different music tracks.
 - Changable volume using a slider.
 - Instructions page.